Bioconductor/DelayedArray/README.md

 _DelayedArray_ is an R/Bioconductor package that provides a unified framework for working transparently with on-disk and in-memory array-like datasets.

-See https://bioconductor.org/packages/DelayedArray for more information and how to install the package (please refrain from installing directly from GitHub).
+See https://bioconductor.org/packages/DelayedArray for more information including how to install the package (please refrain from installing directly from GitHub).